-- Clean hands and other exposed skin after visiting the playground, and consider changing clothes if residue from the rubber is visible on fabrics.
+- Clean hands and other exposed skin after visiting the playground, and consider changing clothes if marks or dust from the rubber is visible on fabrics.

 - Clean any toys that were used on a playground after the visit.

-These safeguards will help reduce your child’s exposure.
-However, if your child is playing on these fields for hours every week, there is still reason for you to be concerned.
+These safeguards will help reduce your child’s exposure, but if they are playing on one of these fields or playgrounds for hours every week, there is still reason for concern.

 There is growing evidence that all artificial fields and playgrounds are made with materials that can be dangerous for children and adults.
 Our Center has testified before the Washington, D.C.
-City Council and the Maryland Senate and House of Delegates and why we are working with parents across the country who seek our help in convincing their communities to choose grass and avoid artificial turf whenever possible.
+City Council and the Maryland Senate and House of Delegates and why we are working with parents across the country who seek our help in convincing their communities to choose grass and avoid artificial turf.

 If you would like to download and print a PDF version, click here.